fly-apps/appkata-redistls/README.md

           --askpass
 ```

-As before, you will be prompted for a password, but now the connection has already been authenicated by the TLS handshaking exchanging the client certificate.
+As before, you will be prompted for a password, but now the connection has already been authenticated by the TLS handshaking exchanging the client certificate.

 ## Discuss